georgecwan/rss2reddit/README.md

 ### Step 2: Start the Docker Container

+- Open your command-line app (e.g. Powershell, Terminal, etc.)
-- If you haven't already, navigate to your local copy of the rss-to-subreddit folder: `cd PATH_TO_FOLDER`
+- Navigate to your local copy of the rss-to-subreddit folder: `cd PATH_TO_FOLDER`
+    - If you are unsure about the path, dragging the folder into the command line interface might paste the path in for you.
+On some platforms, you can also right-click the folder and select "Copy as path".
 - Run the Docker container using Docker Compose: `docker compose up -d`
   - If you have made changes to config.yaml since the last time you built the Docker image, you will have to run `docker compose up -d --build` to rebuild the image.
 Otherwise, the script will use the old config file.